vglazer/vglazer.github.io/_posts/2025-09-16-state-of-training-on-metal.md

   - Unlike [Core ML](https://developer.apple.com/documentation/coreml), MLX is intended for training as well as inference.
   - However, there are no tools for automatically converting PyTorch (or JAX) models to MLX the way you can covert models to Core ML with [coremltools](https://github.com/apple/coremltools).
 Doing so manually, while certainly possible, is [non-trivial](https://github.com/pranavjad/mlx-gpt2).
 - [JAX](https://github.com/jax-ml/jax) has historically prioritized TPUs when it comes to non-NVIDIA accelerators, which makes sense given its Google lineage.
 While support for MPS in JAX is [in the works](https://developer.apple.com/metal/jax/), it's [still experimental](https://github.com/jax-ml/jax?tab=readme-ov-file#supported-platforms) at this point.
 - Then there's[tinygrad](https://github.com/tinygrad/tinygrad), which aims to provide first-class support for MPS out of the box.
 However, as with MLX, there is no way to automatically convert PyTorch models to tinygrad.
-A number of popular models [have been ported](https://github.com/tinygrad/tinygrad/tree/master/examples), though.
+A number of popular models [have been ported](https://docs.tinygrad.org/showcase/), though.
-- Given its relative dominance, then, it would be good to get a sense of how well PyTorch supports training on Metal these days.

 ## nanoGPT as a benchmark